 The latest Bruins playoff odds at NHL betting sites

 The schedule has Boston and Carolina facing off in game five of their best-of-seven Eastern Conference quarterfinal series on Wednesday, Aug.
 19, at 4 p.m.
 ET.

 After a late rally in game four on Monday night, the Bruins lead the series 3-1.
 Boston scored four goals in the third period of the game to push the Hurricanes to the brink of elimination.

 That’s understandably inspired confidence in Boston on the behalf of another Boston brand.
 DraftKings, which makes its headquarters in the capital city of Massachusetts, has the Bruins -148 to win game five.

-While sports betting remains illegal in Massachusetts, bettors have a couple of options for legal wagering just across state lines.
+While NHL betting sites remain illegal in Massachusetts, bettors have a couple of options for legal wagering just across state lines.
 Crossing over into either New Hampshire or Rhode Island provides those opportunities.

 The Rhode Island Lottery offers its own online sports betting app in that state.
 In New Hampshire, DraftKings is the New Hampshire Lottery’s sportsbook operator of choice, available either online or just recently at a retail location as well.

 DraftKings’ spread on Boston for Wednesday’s game is -1.5 (+175).
 The sportsbook’s total for the same game is 5.5, with the over sitting at +112 and the under resting at -137.